-Our doctoral program in counseling psychology is based on a scientist-practitioner model for training professional psychologists and is fully accredited by the American Psychological Association.
+Our doctoral program in counseling psychology is based on a scientist-practitioner model for training professional psychologists and is fully accredited by the American Psychological Association (APA).
 Students acquire a solid foundation of knowledge in the biological, cognitive, affective, individual and social bases of human behavior.

 December 1st for the following fall term.